What parents need to know about going guarantor on a mortgage

 Other options for helping your kid buy property

 1. Gift them the money.
-Instead of acting as a guarantor, consider the possibility of providing money as a gift or an advanced inheritance that could be put towards a deposit.
-Or if you’re in the position to, buy the property on your child’s behalf or as a partner with your child.
+Instead of acting as a guarantor, consider the possibility of providing money as a gift for a home loan deposit.
+Alternatively, you could buy the property on your child’s behalf, or as a mortgage partner with your child.

 2. Help them save.
 If providing support in the form of a guarantor home loan or via a monetary gift is not an option, consider offering your child the option of moving back home with you and letting them live there for a reduced rent (or rent-free).